unosquare/swan-aspnetcore/README.md

         public DbSet<AuditTrailEntry> AuditTrailEntries { get; set; }
     }
 ```

 ### Additional Extension Methods

+Use the following extension methods to extend the ApplicationBuilder with helpful handlers.

 #### The JsonExceptionHandler

-It's very useful to see exceptions in JSON format.
-You can use this extension to add a very good way to debug your application, you just need to add this to your application builder in the Configure method of your Startup.cs.
-When an error occurs, the exception handles the error and send a response with a 500-status code, or any other according to the exception type.
+Adding this extension is a very good way to debug your application.
+When an error occurs, the exception handles the error and send a 500 Internal Server Error HTTP Response with a JSON object containing useful information as stacktrace and inner exceptions.

 ```csharp
 // Response an exception as JSON at error